TaygaHoshi/tt-project/Lists/List of Weapons - One Handed.md

 + Double Slash
 	+ Deals 10 damage.
 	+ You attack the target twice.
-+ (Prepared) Preemptive Strike
++ (Prepared) Interrupting Strike
 	+ Ignores weapon damage and precision.
-	+ Deals 10 damage.
-Potency bonus to damage is doubled for this attack.
-	+ Choose a target within range.
-	+ Next time this target attempts to attack you or another ally within range, you attack this target before it attacks.
-	+ Target continues their attack normally unless it dies, falls prone or otherwise becomes unable to attack.
+	+ Try to interrupt the next foe who attempts to perform a weapon attack within melee range.
+Make a precision roll.
+If you succeed, they are interrupted, and their action fails.

 ## Unarmed (Light)
 + Aptitude: Strength